magento/merchdocs/src/shipping/methods-basic.md

   - /shipping/shipping-methods.html
 ---

-Magento supports a wide range of delivery methods, as well as shipping carriers.
+Adobe Commerce and Magento Open Source support a wide range of delivery methods, as well as shipping carriers.
 There are some basic delivery methods that do not require an account with a third-party provider:

 * [Free Shipping]({% link shipping/shipping-free.md %})